Basic Padel Rules

 - In padel, all play begins with an underarm serve from the right service court into the opponent's court diagonally across similar to tennis.

-- The server must allow the ball to bounce once before hitting it and the ball must be hit below waist level.
+- The server must allow the ball to bounce once before hitting it and the ball must be hit at or below waist level.

 - The server must keep at least one foot on the ground when hitting the serve.